kendrajmoore/refactored-dollop/README.md

 - [Sequelize](https://sequelize.org/) - Sequelize is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 It features solid transaction support, relations, eager and lazy loading, read replication and more.
 - [Bootstrap](http://getbootstrap.com/) - Extensive list of components and bundled Javascript plugins.

+## Project Status
+- Project used as a prototype only and will be updated due to security flaw with handlebrs

 ## Team